google-parfait/tensorflow-federated/docs/federated_learning.md

 This basic *constructor* + *metadata* interface is represented by the interface `tff.learning.Model`, as follows:

-*   The constructor, `forward_pass`, and `report_local_outputs` methods should
+*   The constructor, `forward_pass`, and `report_local_unfinalized_metrics`
-    construct model variables, forward pass, and statistics you wish to report, correspondingly.
+    methods should construct model variables, forward pass, and statistics you wish to report, correspondingly.
 The TensorFlow constructed by those methods must be serializable, as discussed above.

 *   The `input_spec` property, as well as the 3 properties that return subsets of your trainable, non-trainable, and local variables represent the